-The 2012 Annual General Meeting decided that compensation to the President and other members of the Company's senior management shall comprise fixed salary, possible variable compensation, other benefits such as company car, and pension.
+The 2013 Annual General Meeting decided that compensation to the President and other members of the Company's senior management shall comprise fixed salary, possible variable compensation, other benefits such as company car, and pension.
 The total compensation package shall be on market terms and competitive in the employment market in which the executive works.
 Fixed salary and variable compensation shall be related to the executive's responsibilities and powers.
 The variable compensation shall be based on results as compared with defined and measurable targets and shall be subject to a cap in relation to the fixed salary.
-Variable compensation shall not be included in the basis for computation of pension, except in those cases where so provided in the rules of a general pension plan (e.g. the Swedish ITP plan).
-As regards senior executives outside Sweden, all or parts of the variable compensation may be included in the basis for pension computation due to legislation or practice in the local market.
+Variable compensation shall not be included in the basis for computation of pension, except in those cases where so provided in the rules of a general pension plan (for example the Swedish ITP plan).
+As regards senior executives outside Sweden, all or parts of the variable compensation may be included in the basis for pension computation due to legislation or practice on the local market.
 The Board shall be entitled to derogate from the guidelines where special reasons exist in an individual case.
-For more detailed information regarding current compensation, reference is made to Note 2